daniel-furman/daniel-furman-old/index.md

 ---

 My favorite pieces of (shareable) research.
+I think I have made some progress in my research interests, yet I aim to solve many new questions, across many different disciplines.
+I have a challenge-driven attitude towards science.

 ---

-### Ensemble Climate Projections for Mojave Species
+### Ensemble Climate Projections for Mojave Species (Harvey Mudd)

 *What can we learn about jointly projecting range models of symbiotic species to future climates?
 How will climate change impact geographic overlap between Mojave Desert species?*

 ---

 Computational ecology research for conservation in the Mojave and beyond.
 Funded through the NSF #1757952 award, a collaboration with <a target="_blank" rel="noopener noreferrer" href="https://www.hmc.edu/biology/faculty-staff/stephen-c-adolph/">Stephen Adolph</a>.
-Publications: [SICB Poster and Abstract](https://sicbannualmeeting.pathable.co/meetings/virtual/b5bEwkdpSNA3kaCLq) (2021) and a <a target="_blank" rel="noopener noreferrer" href="https://drive.google.com/file/d/1_lLy6dBbrB0ThanvAZXhrh6nIyBOMxnv/view?usp=sharing">SCCUR Talk Presentation</a> (2019).
+Conference Publications: [SICB Meeting Poster and Abstract](https://sicbannualmeeting.pathable.co/meetings/virtual/b5bEwkdpSNA3kaCLq) (2021) and a <a target="_blank" rel="noopener noreferrer" href="https://drive.google.com/file/d/1_lLy6dBbrB0ThanvAZXhrh6nIyBOMxnv/view?usp=sharing">SCCUR Meeting Talk</a> (2019).

 ---